 - 1. The boolean equals(Object) method used for comparisons for equality of value. - 2.
 The String toString() method used to create a printable representation of the object sometimes useful when debugging.

-EXAMPLE: Show overrides in class SimpleDate for project.
+EXAMPLE: Show overrides in class SimpleDate for project in excepts from SimpleDate.java